main dishes sardinian

 1. Take the pork out of the refrigerator about 2 hours before cooking so it loses its chill and cooks evenly.

-Tip: The source is explicit about avoiding a cold piece of meat going straight into the oven.
+Tip: A cold piece of meat going straight into the oven cooks less evenly.

 2. Heat a fan oven to 150 C to 160 C. Line a roasting tray with parchment, then set a rack inside so the pork can cook above its rendered fat instead of sitting in it.